gmarrot/dotnet-wording-plugin/README.md

 * __downloadWording__ : Export sheet in local .xlsx file that you can commit for later edit.
 It prevent risks to have unwanted wording changes when you fix bugs.
 * __updateWording__ : Update all wording files.
 * __upgradeWording__ : Download Google Sheet and update all wording files.
+* __checkWording__ : Check the validity of all wording keys for each defined language.

-It also creates tasks for each defined languages : updateWordingDefault, updateWordingFr, ...
+It also creates tasks for each defined languages : updateWordingDefault, checkWordingDefault, updateWordingFr, checkWordingFr, ...

 ## Complete DSL